openaire/openaire-catalogue-docs/docs/downloads/subgraphs.md

  This dataset is licensed under a Creative Commons Attribution 4.0 International License.
-It contains metadata records of research products (research literature, data, software, other types of research products) with funding information available in the OpenAIRE Graph.
+It contains metadata records of research products (research literature, data, software, other types of research products) with funding information available in the OpenAIRE Research Graph.
 Records are grouped by funder in a dedicated archive file.
 Each tar archive contains gzip files, each with one json record per line.
 The model of this dump differs from the one of the whole graph.
 Please refer [here](#alternative-sub-graph-data-model) for details on the data model of this dump.